AwooOOoo/NumberLink/README.md

 If you want to read more about the Number link puzzle (try https://en.wikipedia.org/wiki/Numberlink) which lists it as a NP-Complete problem.

-### Will I adapt the algorithm to solve 100% of all puzzles?
-We will see.
-I have a short attention span when other shiny puzzles are nearby.

-I have an idea on how to complete the rest using the same algorithm.
-In the current version, you complete one entire start to end path before putting the board back on the list for then another path to be completed.
-This assumes that entire paths can be found with the wall following algorithm alone.
-In more complex problems however I find myself doing a partial path which then helps define another path more easily (i.e. with wall following).
-The question becomes, how much of a partial path is sufficient

-### Did you know there was a (better?) implementation already on github that also includes a puzzle generator(https://github.com/thomasahle/numberlink)?
-No, but that was the point.
-I wanted to see if the idea would work.

 # Installation:

 If you don't already have Node installed you can get it here: